harness-community/terraform-harness-structure/modules/organizations/README.md

 ## Variables

-_Note: When the identifier variable is not provided, the module will automatically format the identifier based on the provided resource name_
+_Note: When the identifier variable is not provided, the module will automatically format the identifier based on the provided resource name and the identifier will be in lowercase format with all spaces and hyphens replaced with '\_'.
+To override the case lowering, you must set the parameter `case_sensitive: true`_

 | Name | Description | Type | Default Value | Mandatory |
 | --- | --- | --- | --- | --- |